Guest Post by Willis Eschenbach

 Now, I’d never planned to get married.
 I never considered it once.
 I was a rolling stone, me and moss were not friends, not even acquaintances.
 But in 1978, at the age of 31, I found myself once again without a girlfriend, an unacceptable condition.
-My older brother is a private pilot.
+My older brother has a private pilot’s license.
 He used to fly for a group called the “Flying Doctors”, who’d fly down and set up weekend clinics in dirt-poor parts of northern Mexico.
-He had met his then girlfriend, now wife, on one of those trips, she’s a doctor.
+He had met his then girlfriend, now wife, on one of those trips.
+She’s a doctor.

 So I figured heck, it worked for him, he found a girlfriend, I’ll give it a try.
 I signed on as a Spanish translator, and on the next trip jumped in my brother’s plane with his girlfriend and some other folks, and we flew south.
 The first time I saw my good lady, she was 24, and standing by another private airplane carrying doctors as we refueled in Southern California.
 I found out later she was a nurse.

 So that was Friday.
 We talked a bit at dinner in El Fuerte.
 Saturday, the docs and the nurses set up shop, and I was busy translating all day solid.
 But we walked around in the evening, talked about our lives.

 On Sunday we all flew to Hermosillo, and we spent the morning on the beach.
 Then they all hopped in the airplanes and headed back to the states.
 I didn’t go, though, I figured heck, I’m in Mexico, I’m on early retirement again, why hurry home?
 She’s cute and all, but this is Mexico, don’t waste the chance to see some new country and talk to some new people.